umbraco/UmbracoDocs/12/umbraco-deploy/the-licensing-model.md

 ## Validating the license

 On start-up and on a schedule, Umbraco running Deploy On-premise will call out to a service, passing the configured license key to determine its validity.
-The response triggers a notification that the Umbraco Deploy will handle, amending its available functionality as appropriate to a valid, invalid  or expired license.
+The response triggers a notification that the Umbraco Deploy will handle.
+It will amend the available functionality as appropriate to a valid, invalid  or expired license.

-You can view the status of the Umbraco Deploy On-premise license, along with any other products using the same licensing service, via the _Settings_ section of the backoffice:
+You can view the status of the Umbraco Deploy On-premise license in the backoffice.
+This is available via the _Settings_ section, listed along with any other products using the same licensing service:

 ![Licenses screen in Umbraco backoffice](./images/licenses-screen.png)